 It seems that it is important to have an Arabic systemic grammar in order to build an Arabic upper model.
 However, adapting the existing generalised upper model to support Arabic might not need an Arabic systemic grammar as a pre-requisite.
-A feeling of the presence of some elements of Arabic systemic grammar can be got.
-The meanings of particles are classified in some way to reflect their functionality (introduction, exclusion, restriction, inauguration, interrogation, future, rectification, imperative, stimulation, authenticity, selection, ..., etc.).

-similar discussions can be argued by examining nouns and patients.
+A feeling of the presence of some elements of Arabic systemic grammar can be got by re-examining section 6.2.1 as an example.
+The meanings of particles are classified in some way to reflect their functionality (introduction, exclusion, restriction, inauguration, interrogation, future, rectification, imperative, stimulation, authenticity, selection, ..., etc.). similar discussions can be argued by examining nouns (section 6.2.2) and patients (section 6.2.4).

-9. CONCLUSION AND FUTURE WORK
+10. CONCLUSION AND FUTURE WORK